Free Application for Federal Student Aid (FAFSA)

 With special thanks to the Karl Strauss Brewing Company, an annual full (100 percent) scholarship for the UC San Diego Extension Brewing program is awarded to one applicant for admission each fall.
 Details can be found here.
 If you are interested in applying for the scholarship, you can indicate your interest in the Brewing Certificate application.

-We offer a limited number of student grant vouchers to full-time UCSD students each quarter.
+We offer a limited number of student grant vouchers valued at $500 to full-time UCSD students each quarter.
 UCSD Extension and Concurrent Enrollment students are not eligible to receive a voucher.
-Each voucher is good for up to $500 off of one Extension course, and you are responsible for paying anything over the voucher amount at the time of enrollment.
-Early enrollment and 10% discounts do not apply.